Call of Duty Black Ops 2 Review: The Future is Black

 The AI behaviour is improved and the multiple difficulties make the game worth going through multiple times, as well as multiple endings contributing to this.
 There can also be bots in the multiplayer now, and you can play the multiplayer modes offline with bots yourself.
 Customisation has been enhanced, with the player enabled to bring their custom character equipment into the campaign as well as build character classes in the multiplayer in a greater way than ever before.

 Treyarch have struggled for years with the COD games thanks to the superiority of the Modern Warfare line, but with Black Ops 2 they have finally stepped out of the shadow of Infinity Ward.
 The singleplayer has never been better in a COD game than what Black Ops 2 has to offer, and if this game had come out in 2010 instead of the first Black Ops I feel that it would have got a lot more attention.
 Overall Black Ops 2 is a top of the line fps in terms of its mechanics.
 It is a most refined version of the COD formula in the series, and the multiplayer is exactly what you have come to expect.
 It is not a revolution in the series, but it is better than Modern Warfare 3, more interesting than Black Ops and I feel it is the best COD game since 2007.
-This could be a significant step in taking the series to fantasy settings, and if this is brought forward in the next COD games then they may be able to keep there star burning for some time to come.
+This could be a significant step in taking the series to fantasy settings, and if this is brought forward in the next COD games then they may be able to keep their grip on leader of the shooter genre for some time to come.
 If you have any interest in the Call of Duty series at this point, and you can't be blamed for not being interested, then you should give Black Ops 2 a try.

-- Greater player agency in the campaign
+- Greater player agency

-- Outstanding scripted moments
+- Outstanding scripted moments and a good story

 - Exciting pace and level variation with a new time period